Hsoto/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Project
 ## by Héctor Soto P.
+## Evaluation criteria: "The README that explains the analysis files is clear and understandable".

 The purpose of this project is to demonstrate the ability to:
 - collect,
 - work with, and